airyhq/airy/docs/docs/getting-started/installation.md

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

-You can run the entire Airy Core on your machine inside an isolated Vagrant box.
-We recommend to install the Aiy CLI first which will aid you in the process of installation and managing your Airy Core instance.
+You can run the entire Airy Core on your machine [inside an isolated Vagrant box](/getting-started/deployment/vagrant.md).
+We recommend to install the Aiy CLI first which will aid you in the process of installing and managing your Airy Core instance.

 ## Install the Airy CLI